PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_data_flow.rst

+.. _otdoa data flow:
 OTDOA Data Flow
 ===============

-This section describes the flow of data through the OTDOA system, including download of the uBSA, estimate of the time of arrival for signals from multiple cells, and formulation of the position estimate.
+As described in :ref:`otodoa overview`, the OTDOA firmware subsystem consists of an OTDOA binary library (delivered in binary object code format), and the OTDOA Adaption Layer (delivered as source code as part of the nRF Connect SDK).
+This section describes the flow of data through these components, including download of the uBSA, estimate of the time of arrival for signals from multiple cells, and formulation of the position estimate.

 When the OTDOA library is requested to make a position estimate, it retrieves the current uBSA information from the file system storage, and uses it to generate a list of cells for measurement.